1 jar Grape or Strawberry Peanut Butter Swirl $2.29

 I fry delicious homemade French Fries by slicing potatoes into long lengths and frying them in a skillet of very hot vegetable oil.
 I found that the hotter the oil the better they are.
 I turn them with a spatula as they brown so they get browned evenly all over.
 Then I drain them on white paper towels and salt them while hot.

 You can do the same thing with sweet potatoes, although you might want to season them after they are done with cinnamon sugar instead of salt.
+To make cinnamon sugar, mix light brown sugar and cinnamon to suit your taste, and keep it stored in a lidded bottle.

 Sugar-free Early Rise Orange drink is a shelf-stable pantry item you can keep for turning water into more like an orange juice drink any time of day.
-It comes in sticks or powder and is sold at Walmart and DiscountCoffe.com.
+It comes in sticks or powder and is sold at Walmart and DiscountCoffee.com.

 For breakfast on this $25.00 a week food budget for one, make two scrambled eggs with cheese and two slices wheat toast.
 If you can afford it, add peach or strawberry flavored applesauce to go on the toast.
 Alternate cereals and milk the next morning with some sliced bananas.
 Oatmeal is another inexpensive breakfast food to keep on hand for variety or frugality, and it's also great to use in ground meat to stretch a meatloaf recipe or use in an oatmeal cookie recipe.
-Dollar General has a box of Clover Valley Fruit 'n' Cream Instant Oatmeal that contains 6 individual packets for $1.00 that is very delicious, only needing hot water to fix a packet for breakfast or a snack.
+Dollar General has a box of Clover Valley Fruit 'n' Cream Instant Oatmeal that contains 6 individual packets for $1.00 that is very delicious, only needing hot water to prepare a packet for breakfast or a snack.

 For lunch, eat a Grape or Strawberry Peanut Butter Swirl sandwich with a pack of crumbled Ramen Noodles cooked in water (undrained) with the flavor packet added and 1/2 can Clover Valley Mixed Vegetables, (this Dollar General Store brand even contains potatoes,) added for vegetable soup.
 For a toasted cheese sandwich, just toast two slices loaf bread and while hot, add a slice of cheese and press the two slices together.
 In a pinch, you can add ketchup or tomato sauce to a cup of hot water to make tomato soup.
 (Save those condiment packets you can get free at fast food restaurants, as well as napkins and straws.)

 If you can afford some apples and bananas you could use a diced apple, chopped boiled eggs, and pouch of salmon with pickle relish, mustard, and mayonnaise for a delicious salmon salad for lunch or use as a filling for a sandwich on toasted bread or with saltine crackers.
 The diced apple will give it a whole new flavor.
 Have a banana for dessert or sliced on a sandwich with either mayonnaise or peanut butter for another sandwich variety.
+Freshly sliced tomatoes make a wonderful sandwich on whole wheat bread spread with mayonnaise, and salt and pepper the slices of tomatoes.

 Kool-Aid packs that are doubled in strength make a close second to flavored soft drinks.

-For dinner, cook a pot of beans or lentils or open a can of Luck's beans (the only canned brand with the closest taste to home cooked delicious beans I have ever found,) a skillet of cornbread, and some type potatoes or brown rice every two days and keep the leftovers refrigerated for the following day's dinner.
+For dinner, cook a pot of beans or lentils or open a can of fat-free Luck's beans (the only canned brand with the closest taste to home cooked delicious beans I have ever found,) a skillet of cornbread, and some type potatoes or brown rice every two days and keep the leftovers refrigerated for the following day's dinner.

 If you can afford it, you can also fry some salmon patties by mixing in some cornmeal, lemon juice, Old Bay Seasoning, and one egg, then forming into patties and frying them in some vegetable oil.
 Drain patties on paper towels (or a brown paper bag) when golden brown on both sides then serve with ketchup.